primordial-software-llc/gonzalez-art-foundation/README.md

 `I'll probably need another Global Secondary Index for Name once I support that use case`

+- Do I need to search by name alone?
+How likely is it that you know the artist, but not the name?
+With the Artist global secondary index, name is the sort key, so the work under an artist is already index and will be fast.
+The problem here is having to duplicate the fields for searchability.
+If I need to add another index on a name field, that means storing the original name, then squashing diacritics and case.
+More importantly it means two duplicate fields.
+It begs the question of at which point do I use something like ElasticSearch?

 This should be adequate for transient classification and application usage.

 ## Acquisitions